Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Lower bound on the free energy

-\begin{proof}[Proof of \Cref{lem:ElogZ}] The proof relies on concentration inequalities to estimate the left tail of \(\log Z_{N^{\beta}}\).
-We use the following concentration inequality from \cite[Prop.~3.4]{CTT17}. \begin{proposition} Assume that the environment is bounded, \textit{i.e.}\ \(\abs{\w}\leq K\), and let \(f\) be a convex function.
+\begin{proof}[Proof of \Cref{lem:ElogZ}] The proof relies on concentration inequalities for the left tail of \(\log Z_{N}^{\beta}\).
+We use the following concentration inequality from \cite[Prop.~3.4]{CTT17}. \begin{proposition} Assume that the environment is bounded, that is, \(\abs{\w}\leq K\), and let \(f\) be a convex function.
 Then, there exists some constant \(c>0\) such that for any \(a, M\) and \(t>0\), we have

 \end{proposition}